 Nicotine vaping scripts available

-If you are losing weight by smoking, this is not a sign that your body is healthy.
-It actually signals that the harmful toxins in cigarettes are disrupting various systems in your body, which can have dangerous impacts on your health.
+Instead, it’s a sign that the harmful chemicals in cigarettes are damaging the various systems in your body, which can have serious consequences for your health.

 Why You May Gain Weight After Quitting Smoking